Heiken Ashi Strategy – Japanese Samurai Art

 As we can see, there is a notable difference between the two types of charts.
 That’s because the Heiken Ashi candlesticks use some complicated mathematical formula to determine the OHLC prices.

 The good news is that you don’t have to be a math whiz to trade the best Heiken Ashi PDF strategy.
+All you need to do is understand the principles.

 There are two primary trade signals we can identify through the Heiken Ashi candlestick: